danieljakots/evonitoring/README.md

 error, it logs it and then continue the best it can.

 You need python-requests and python-yaml (Debian) or py-requests and py-yaml (OpenBSD).
-It currently supports only python2.
+For now python2 is the goal but keeping in mind python3 is important.

 Before committing, make sure than `test_evonitoring.py` is OK and run flake8.